ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/common_prep/prep.md

 {% enddocs %}

-{% docs prep_recurring_charge %}

-Creates a base view of charges, including paid and free subscriptions.
-This base view is used to create fct_mrr by filtering out those free subscriptions.

-{% enddocs %}

 {% docs prep_charge %}

 Creates a base view of recurring charges that are not amortized over the months.
 This prep table is used for transaction line analyses that do not require amortization of charges.